This is the October 2, 2013 revision of the UltraViolet FAQ.

-Not yet.
+Not currently.
 However, retailers and streaming services that support rental can easily add UltraViolet buying, download, and streaming to their existing offerings.

 Not in the usual sense.
 You don't get monthly access to thousands of movies and TV shows on demand, as with Netflix.
-However, existing video subscription services can add features for you to download or stream movies already in your UltraViolet collection, subject to content license agreements.
-And you can subscribe to ongoing series that automatically add new episodes or movies to your UltraViolet collection as they are released.
+However, existing video subscription services can add features for you to download or stream movies already in your Library, subject to content license agreements.
+And you can subscribe to ongoing series that automatically add new episodes or movies to your UltraViolet Library as they are released.

 Sort of.
 Retailers are free to make content available based on any transaction they wish.
 So content may be acquired for free or in exchange for something such as watching an ad or joining a club or signing up for a service, but the acquisition is permanent.
 Retailers and streaming services can't, for example, provide one-time views if you watch ads.
 UltraViolet currently has no mechanism for inserting ads into content during playback.

 Here's the basic model for accounts, players, and content:

 Because you can copy UltraViolet movies from player to player, UltraViolet needs a way to make sure that you own the movie you want to play.
 It does this by checking to see if the movie is listed in your Library and by checking if the player is "yours."
 The UltraViolet account system lets up to 6 people share 12 players.
 Each player must be registered, or "joined," to the account.

 Joining is a one-time step that usually starts on the player.
 Choose the "register" option on the player, sign in to your UltraViolet account, and you're done.
 The player then shows up in the "Our Players" section of your account.